wikimedia/mediawiki/docs/database.md

 ## Working with lag

 Despite our best efforts, it's not practical to guarantee a low-lag environment.
 Lag will usually be less than one second, but may occasionally be up to 30 seconds.
-For scalability, it's very important to keep load on the primary low, so simply sending all your queries to the masprimaryter is not the answer.
+For scalability, it's very important to keep load on the primary low, so simply sending all your queries to the primary is not the answer.
 So when you have a genuine need for up-to-date data, the following approach is advised:

 1) Do a quick query to the primary for a sequence number or timestamp
 2) Run the full query on the replica and check if it matches the data you got